seetadev/Transport-Monitor/README.md

 # Gnosis blockchain and Web3 ecosystem tools

 - Vehicle Spare Parts Marketplace on Gnosis blockchain: Vehicle spare parts NFT marketplace on Gnosis blockchain for NFC tags of spare parts of vehicles, enabling sharing of government assets and service/repair of vital assets, reduction in counterfeiting of vital spare parts of vehicles and transport infrastructure.
 Please visit:  https://github.com/seetadev/Transport-Monitor/tree/main/gnosis-dev-tooling and https://github.com/seetadev/Transport-Monitor/tree/main/contract-management

+Screencasts and Demos at https://drive.google.com/drive/u/4/folders/1o-buzIQwT-HuEfh7n5kUG8FhcKBppM65

 - Request Network: Quotation, Bidding and Invoicing, voting and token management for contract work undertaken by contractors and road developers from Ministry of Road and Transportation, administrators on blockchain Network.
 We are also extending an auction example for enabling sharing of government assets like toll prepaid card, car details information for interstate travel, driving license management and quarterly pollution check and control.
 Please visit: https://github.com/seetadev/Transport-Monitor/tree/main/contract-management

+Demo for Request network implementation at https://drive.google.com/drive/u/4/folders/1o-buzIQwT-HuEfh7n5kUG8FhcKBppM65

 - Etherspot:  Account Abstraction Plugins for Transport DAO enables customization of verification logic via Etherspot's Transaction Builder with a rule/logic setting, tabulation, organization, visualization tool namely SocialCalc spreadsheet.
 This allows users to set up rules which their account has to abide by when executing transactions while being able to reconfigure them in the future.
 The process improves account security by restricting permissions certain keys have while remaining adaptable to the user's changing needs.